ryppl/boost-history/committee/exceptions/deprecating-exception-specs.rst

 Modify the paragraphs in this section as follows.
 Note that every paragraph in this section is accounted for (even those that have not changed), to ease review.
 Editorial notes are :ed:`[Yellow]` and will describe, e.g., when specific paragraphs have been moved.
+The paragraphs are numbered as in the working paper, but are ordered as they should appear after the following edits are applied.

   1 A function declaration lists exceptions that its function might directly or indirectly throw by using an *exception-specification*